geodynamics/aspect/doc/sphinx/parameters/Boundary_20composition_20model.md

 **Pattern:** [Double 0...MAX_DOUBLE (inclusive)]

 **Documentation:** The &lsquo;First data file model time&rsquo; parameter has been deactivated and will be removed in a future release.
-Do not use this paramter and instead provide data files starting from the model start time.
+Do not use this parameter and instead provide data files starting from the model start time.

 (parameters:Boundary_20composition_20model/Ascii_20data_20model/First_20data_20file_20number)=
 ### __Parameter name:__ First data file number